Corzina/DTD-donation/Ethics.md

 Right to Erasure: Participants can request the deletion of their data if they withdraw from the study or if the data is no longer necessary for the research objectives.
 Conclusion

-The LISS panel data complies with ethical requirements through a comprehensive approach to privacy, informed consent, and data security.
-By ensuring informed consent, employing robust anonymization and pseudonymization techniques, and implementing stringent data security measures, the LISS panel maintains the highest ethical standards in its data collection and management practices.
-Regular ethical reviews and audits further ensure that these practices remain in compliance with current legal and ethical guidelines, thereby protecting the rights and privacy of participants while enabling valuable social science research.